co1umbine/D4UDocument/DynamixelForUnity EN.md

 |readWrite|True if writable, false if read-only.|

 ## IControlTableUser
-Interface to inject control tables, implemented by DynamixelForUnity.
+An Interface to inject control tables, implemented by DynamixelForUnity.

 ### SetControlTables
 - Declaration